squix78/espaper-server-php/readme.md

 * ESPaperCanvas.php is the library you can use to create espaper-json objects
 * weatherstation.php is a server version of the espaper-weatherstaton.
 They produce nearly identical results on the espaper-json
+* config.php.sample is a sample config used by weatherstation.php.
+It should be copied as config.php and then edited
 * index.php is called by espaper.
 You can switch between applications by activating the appropriate include
 * demo.php is some kind of playground
 * Dockerfile - see "Docker support" below